lean-dojo/LeanCopilot/README.md

 ### Bring Your Own Model

 In principle, it is possible to run any model using Lean Copilot through `ExternalGenerator` or `ExternalEncoder` (examples in [ModelAPIs.lean](LeanCopilotTests/ModelAPIs.lean)).
 To use a model, you need to wrap it properly to expose the APIs in [external_model_api.yaml](./external_model_api.yaml).
-As an example, we provide a [Python API server](./python) and use it to run a few models, including [llmstep-mathlib4-pythia2.8b](https://huggingface.co/wellecks/llmstep-mathlib4-pythia2.8b).
+As an example, we provide a [Python API server](./python) and use it to run a few models.

 ## Caveats